netxms/netxms-doc/admin/object-management.rst

      - Is used when usual name is too long for display.
    * - Disable Object Tool
      - If chosen, tool is not shown in node menu.
+   * - Run in container context
+     - If this option is selected, then tool will run only for selected container, not affecting children nodes.

 Local Command